isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1085.md

 ### Things to Note
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

-### Contact Information
-Company Name:Coobiz IT Solutions Pte Ltd <br>Web URL: www.coobizit.com <br>Contact Hotline: +6592709558 <br>Contact Email: admin@COOBIZIT.COM <br>

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.